“Anxiety is a feeling of fear, dread, and uneasiness.

 “There’s a wide range of evidence-based psychological and medical treatments for anxiety conditions.
 Some treatments work better for certain types of anxiety conditions.

 You can work with your mental health professional to find the most effective treatments for you.
-You might need to try a few different ones before you find one or more which work for you”.16
+You might need to try a few different ones before you find one or more which work for you”.14

-Are anxiety online programs and Apps available?
+Are anxiety online resources available?

 Health Care Provider